 Another option is the Sugar Cane train.
 You’ll have to check to see if it’s operating during your trip.

-58. VISIT LIMAHULI GARDEN
+32. VISIT LIMAHULI GARDEN

 There’s a reason Kauai is called the “Garden Island.”
 It’s because it rains frequently which results in breathtaking, lush beauty everywhere you turn.

-Limahuli Garden is part of the National Tropical Botanical Gardens in Hawaii and it’s located in one of the most bio-diverse valleys in Hawaii.
+Limahuli Garden is part of the National Tropical Botanical Gardens in Hawaii, and it’s located in one of the most bio-diverse valleys in Hawaii.

-They offer self-guided tours where you can go on forest walks, hike to see a stunning ocean view, and learn what is being done to protect the beautiful plants and wildlife in this garden.
-Read our full Limahuli Garden review HERE.
+They offer a self-guided tour where you can go on forest walks, hike to see a stunning ocean view, and learn what is being done to protect the beautiful plants and wildlife in this garden.

-59. GO SNORKELING
+33. GO SNORKELING

 There are plenty of awesome places to snorkel on Kauai for all ages and abilities.